 [CP, IR] In the 1980s an unprecedented process of change began in Latin America: nations turned toward democracy and the market.
 This seminar explores the literature on regime and economic change and, at the same time, encourages students to think about ways to study the post-reform period.
 The seminar begins by looking at the situation prior to the transition: the sources of Latin America’s over expanded state, economic decay, political instability, and democratic deficit.
 The seminar then focuses directly on the processes of transition, paying particular attention to the challenges encountered.
 It explores, theoretically and empirically, the extent to which democracy and markets are compatible.
 The seminar then places Latin America’s process of change in a global context: comparisons will be drawn with Asian and post-Socialist European cases.
 The seminar concludes with an overview of current shortcomings of the transition: Latin America’s remaining international vulnerability (the Tequila Crisis of 1995 and the Asian Flu of 1997), the rise of crime, drug trade, and neopopulism, the cleavage between nationalists and internationalists, the prospects for further deepening of reforms and the political backlash against reforms in the 2000s.
 This course fulfills the requirements of an advanced seminar in Political Science.

 Requisite: Some background in the economics and politics of developing areas.
 Limited to 15 students.
 Not open to first- and second-year students.
 Omitted 2009-10.
-Professor Corrales.2015-16: Offered in Spring 2016
+Professor Corrales.2017-18: Not offered

 (CP) This course is an advanced seminar that explores the political changes from the late colonial to the contemporary period in Southeast Asia.
 In this class we will look at the political and cultural inventions that have shaped Southeast Asia as a field of knowledge from the age of colonial expansion and consolidation of power in the region to the birth of the nation-state and its various incarnations in the nationalist era, independence, the cold war, civil wars, insurgencies, and the development era of the 1970s-1990s.
 Throughout this course, we will return to the recurring idea of Nationalism as the great defining movement of the twentieth century, encapsulating the spectrum of radical possibilities and counter-revolutionary politics as well as the unequal relations between the centers and margins of the nation-state.
 Politics, language, history and modern cultural identities have emerged as the products of cultural change and ingenuity.
 What falls under the lens of scholarship on Southeast Asia now include oral histories, photography, political art, and studies of technology.
 Documenting Change in Southeast Asia acknowledges the shifting landscape engendered by new sites of political power and protest, as well as new sites of theoretical interest.
 Students are invited to debate the frames of reference for each unit theme and to discuss different units.
 For a final paper, students are encouraged to compare countries as well as to think critically about any topic that takes up issues of political modernity in “Southeast Asia.”